-Session 1:What is E-Waste?
+Session 1: What is E-Waste?

-The primary function of this session is to introduce the participants to the methodology that would be used in transacting the course .
+The primary function of this session is to introduce the participants to the methodology that would be used in facilitating the course

-The session aims to give an overview of the entire course .It will build an understanding of participants on electronic waste: Definition of electronic waste, its generation in India and across the world.
-In addition , the session will introduce the participants to the 4 core thematics of the E-waste course , which will equip the participants to develop an enhanced understanding on the subject of electronic waste; enable the trainers to reflect upon themselves and identify their current lifestyle choices that is generating more e-waste; inform participants about the regulatory frameworks for management of electronic waste in India and finally help participants to learn the methods , skills and techniques of facilitation that will make them a Greene Champion.
+This session aims to give an overview of the entire E-waste Course.
+This session will introduce the participants to the 4 core thematics of the E-waste course, which will equip the participants to develop an enhanced understanding on the subject of electronic waste; enable the trainers to reflect upon themselves and identify their current lifestyle choices that is generating more e-waste; inform participants about the regulatory frameworks for management of electronic waste in India and finally help participants to learn the methods, skills and techniques of facilitation that will make them a Greene Champion .